 Step 2 – Add or change users

-For this example, we’ll create a new user, go to System ‣ Access ‣ Users and click the plus (+) in the right corner.
+For this example, we’ll create a new OPNsense user for 2FA, go to System ‣ Access ‣ Users and click the plus (+) in the right corner.

 Enter a username and password and fill in the other fields, just like for any other user.
 Then left at OTP-seed click the checkbox at Generate new secret (160bit).